 Maternity Leave Started Early

 I was so depressed that my doctor released me from work two weeks early to have the time and space to mentally prepare for giving birth.
 The great thing about the planned cesarean was my doctor was able to deliver the baby.
 But, I have an intense fear of needles and was terrified to have the spinal injection – especially because my husband was not allowed in the operating room while they prepped me.
 Thankfully, my doctor is amazing and held my hand while I had the injection.
 I also had a wonderful anesthesiologist and only felt a small pinch.
 The surgery was over quicker than I anticipated.
-When our newborn was finally handed to me, sat in awe and I started at her little wrinkled face for the first time.
+When our newborn was finally handed to me, I sat in awe as I stared at her little wrinkled face for the first time.